1. What is an Academic Change form?

 4. Who is my advisor?
 How are advisors assigned?
 How do I change my advisor?

-You can find your advisor by checking in RAIL: Student, Student Records, View Student Information.
+You can find your advisor by checking in RAIL: Student ->Student Records -> View Student Information.
 Department Chairs are responsible for assigning all advisors.
 If a student wishes to change his/her advisor, the student should contact the Chair of the Department of his/her major.
 This change can take place anytime after the third week of a semester.
-The student must complete and return an Academic Change form available in the Office of the Registrar.
+The student must complete and return an Academic Change form.

 5. Is it possible for a student to challenge/or receive credit for a course by examination?